How does a freelance writer, with no client experience go from earning $5 an hour to $180 an hour?

 The freelancer who gets awarded a job is often the person who has a sample in their portfolio closest to what the client is looking for.

-As you’ve picked a niche and scrubbed job sites for freelance gigs, you’re approach from here is fairly simple:
+As you’ve picked a niche and scrubbed job sites for freelance gigs, your approach from here is fairly simple:

 - Step # 1: Create a sample, whether real or fake